oneoneone-io/subnet-111/README.md

 ## Overview

 The **oneoneone** Subnet is a decentralized AI ecosystem built on the Bittensor network that specializes in collecting, validating, and serving high-quality user-generated content from platforms across the web.
-Our protocol enables developers, researchers, and companies to access authentic, real-time user reviews and content at scale, enhanced by AI-powered analysis and understanding.
+Our protocol enables developers, researchers, and companies to access authentic, real-time user data and content at scale, enhanced by AI-powered analysis and understanding.

 ### Key Features